Ziraat Times Research Desk

 Bank and Treasury Interface Module

 Treasury Interface enables sharing State Treasury data with PFMS for tracking utilization of funds for all Central Schemes and CSS.
-PFMS – Core Banking Solution (CBS) interface helps to track funds transferred from Central Ministries at each successive stage, starting with the initial release to the level of actual realization.
+PFMS – Core Banking Solution (CBS) interface helps tracking of funds transferred from Central Ministries at each successive stage, starting with the initial release to the level of actual realization.
 PFMS-Core Banking Solution Interface facilitates online validation of beneficiaries, and Agencies bank account details.
 Electronic payment files are generated through PFMS for three modes of payments, viz.
 Print payment Advice (PPA), Digital Signature Certificate (DSC) and Corporate Internet Banking (CINB).

 PFMS has a multi-tiered project organizational structure which was planned to achieve the following: